oktadev/spring-boot-microservices-example/TUTORIAL.md

 eureka.client.serviceUrl.defaultZone=${vcap.services.eureka-service.credentials.uri}/eureka/
 ```

+To deploy it on Cloud Foundry with [Pivotal Web Services](http://run.pivotal.io/), you'll need to create an account,
+download/install the [Cloud Foundry CLI](https://github.com/cloudfoundry/cli#downloads), and sign-in
+(using `cf login -a api.run.pivotal.io`).

-There were quite a few steps involved to deploy this application and update files for production.
+There are quite a few steps involved to deploy all the services and the Angular client for production.
 For that reason,
 I wrote a [`deploy.sh`](https://github.com/oktadeveloper/spring-boot-microservices-example/blob/master/deploy.sh) script
 that automates everything and uses random domain names for the backend services.
 Note that it uses a
 [`sw.py`](https://github.com/oktadeveloper/spring-boot-microservices-example/blob/master/sw.py) Python script to change